Trump Reimposes Iranian Economic Sanctions

 One of the officials said that nearly 100 international firms have announced their intention to leave the Iranian market, particularly in the energy and finance sectors.

-The official said the U.S. expects Iran will blame the U.S. for any new hardships, saying, "They've been doing it for almost 40 years.
+The official said the United States expects Iran will blame it for any new hardships, saying, "They've been doing it for almost 40 years.
 Now, it's there.
 It's their modus operandi.
 But I think you can see the Iranian people start to see through that.
-We would like to see a change in the regime behavior and I think the Iranian people are looking for the same thing."
+We would like to see a change in the regime behavior, and I think the Iranian people are looking for the same thing."

 The European Union, which remains a supporter of the three-year-old nuclear pact with Iran, said it is taking counter-measures to blunt the impact of the sanctions Trump has reinstituted.

-The EU said it is simultaneously implementing a "blocking statue" as the new sanctions take effect stopping European companies from complying with the U.S. sanctions unless they have permission to do so.
+The EU said it is simultaneously implementing a "blocking statute" as the new sanctions take effect, stopping European companies from complying with the U.S. sanctions unless they have permission to do so.
 It also blocks the effect of any U.S. court actions in Europe related to the sanctions.

+EU foreign affairs chief Federica Mogherini and the French, German and British foreign ministers said they deeply regretted Trump's action.

+They called the international agreement "a key element of the global nuclear nonproliferation architecture, crucial for the security of Europe, the region and the entire world."

-In his statement, Trump said the U.S. "is fully committed to enforcing all of our sanctions, and we will work closely with nations conducting business with Iran to ensure complete compliance.
+In his statement, Trump said the United States "is fully committed to enforcing all of our sanctions, and we will work closely with nations conducting business with Iran to ensure complete compliance.
 Individuals or entities that fail to wind down activities with Iran risk severe consequences."

-The other signatories to the 2015 pact -- Germany, Britain, France, Russia and China -- all continue to support it.
-The International Atomic Energy Agency, which is monitoring the implementation of the deal, says Iran is in compliance and that the agreement has allowed for greater verification of Iran's nuclear activities.
+The two other signatories to the 2015 pact — Russia and China — also continue to support it.
+The International Atomic Energy Agency, which is monitoring the implementation of the deal, has said in 11 consecutive reports that Iran is in compliance and that the agreement has allowed for greater verification of Iran's nuclear activities.

-U.S. Secretary of State Mike Pompeo said Iran has to start behaving like what he calls a "normal country."

-"This is just about the Iranians' dissatisfaction with their own government and the president's (Trump) been pretty clear.
-We want the Iranian people to have a strong voice in who their leadership will be," Pompeo told reporters Sunday.

-The 2015 agreement called for Iran to sharply curb its uranium enrichment program in exchange for the end of most sanctions.
+The 2015 agreement called for Iran to sharply curb its uranium enrichment program and other nuclear activity in exchange for the end of most sanctions.
 Iran has repeatedly denied its nuclear program was aimed at developing nuclear weapons.

-Trump has said he would be willing to meet with Iranian President Hassan Rouhani anytime without preconditions.
-But with both presidents swapping threats and insults, a meeting seems unlikely.

-"We're hopeful that we can find a way to move forward, but it's going to require enormous change on the part of the Iranian regime," Pompeo said.